 Fr.
 Gordon Walker

 Fr.
-John Breck (Ph.D.) is the author of The Sacred Gift of Life: Orthodox Christianity and Bioethics, SVS Press 1998.
-He taught New Testament and Ethics at St. Vladimir's Seminary in Crestwood, New York from 1984 to 1996, and presently teaches the same subjects at St. Sergius Theological Institute in Paris, France.
-With his wife he directs the St. Silouan Retreat near Charleston, South Carolina, a pastoral ministry to clergy and wives.
+John Breck (Ph.D.) is the author of The Sacred Gift of Life: Orthodox Christianity and Bioethics (SVS Press, 1998).
+Fr.
+John taught New Testament and Ethics at St. Vladimir's Seminary in Crestwood, NY from 1984 to 1996, and presently teaches the same subjects at St. Sergius Theological Institute in Paris, France.
+With his wife, he directs the St. Silouan Retreat near Charleston, SC, a pastoral ministry to clergy and wives.